Preparing my documents

 The certification must clearly indicate the date the originals were sighted, and include the name, contact details, and which of the above categories the signatory represents.
 The certification will need to state that the copies are true and unaltered reproductions of the original documents.

 ANZSCO occupation code nomination

-You must decide which ANZSCO occupation you intend to nominate before you submit your application for assessment.
-You can ask us to change your ANZSCO code at any time before your assessment is completed.
+You can also contact us to change your ANZSCO code at any time before your assessment is complete.

 Definitions of ANZSCO codes can be viewed on the Australian Bureau of Statistics.

 If you have completed study that is formally accredited by CPA Australia, you can check which competency areas you have completed prior to applying for an assessment by searching for your course.
 If you have completed an accredited course, you do not need to provide syllabus.